Knight Work by Lloyd Knight

 FOUND THIS POST USEFUL?
 PLEASE SUPPORT MY WORK.

-Reading is one of my passions, and I hope you find this book review insightful!
-As a leader and educator, I love learning and sharing.
-With each book I read and summarize, I consider how its content can be applied to teams and organizations, searching for resonant elements such as impactful quotes while discerning who the ideal readers are.
-I seek opportunities to implement what I’ve learned from each book and share that knowledge to improve myself, my teams, colleagues, peers, and those pursuing personal and professional growth alongside me.
-I write these reviews partly because I love to read and write, but also to share leadership lessons.
+As a leader and educator, I enjoy learning, sharing, reading, and writing, which are some of my passions.
+Besides my love for writing, I also write to share leadership lessons.
+Therefore, with every book I read and summarize, I consider how its content can be applied to teams and organizations, seeking impactful insights and quotes while identifying the right audience.
+I actively look for opportunities to apply what I’ve learned from each book and share that knowledge to improve myself, my teams, colleagues, peers, and anyone else working toward personal and professional growth with me.

-While I often either know the authors personally or have developed a relationship with them post-review, nothing about this process is sponsored or previewed.
-As the book reviewer, I am not paid to write reviews nor influenced in how I write them.
-The process requires hours of reading and reflection, making it a significant undertaking, so I truly appreciate everyone who takes the time to like my content and subscribe to follow it.
+While I often personally know the authors or have built relationships with them after reviewing, nothing about this process is sponsored or previewed.
+As a book reviewer, I am not paid to write reviews and am not influenced in how I create them.
+The process involves hours of reading and reflection, making it a significant effort, so I sincerely appreciate everyone who takes the time to like my content and subscribe to follow it.